a1bderrahmane/KTH_DD2443_Lab1/REPORT.md

 When running the program, a deadlock occurs because each philosopher tries to acquire the chopsticks in the same order, leading to a circular wait.
 As the number of threads increases, contention also increases, making deadlocks more likely.

-### Task 5b: First simulation
+### Task 5b: A debug tool
 In order to debug the program , we have used jconsole in order to detect and understand the causes of the deadlocks .

-### Task 5c: First simulation
+### Task 5c: A correct solution
 In order to prevent deadlocks, we tried to break the cycle by not allowing every philosopher to acquire the chopsticks in the same order; instead, one philosopher acquires them in the opposite order.
 However, this solution is not starvation-free, as a fast thread can acquire the locks every time, leaving the others waiting.
 To address this, we introduced a notion of thread priority.
 We count how many times each thread calls the eat() method and ensure that the difference between the most-called and least-called thread is always less than a certain integer value, by making the most-called thread busy-wait if necessary.